 All interested students must complete our online application form.
 CLICK HERE and select the “Create an Account” option.
 If you already have a student at Salpointe Catholic or are alumni of Salpointe Catholic, please use the “Already have an Account” option.
 Once you apply, an online checklist will be created for your student.

 First and foremost, the entrance exam is of critical importance.
 The entrance exam score is important because Salpointe’s applicant pool is always a very large, diverse group of students from all over Southern Arizona.
 Additional consideration is given to standardized testing data, 7th and 8th grade transcripts, recommendations, legacy, Catholicity and family interview.
 Find out more at our Policy on Admission of Students page.

 All interested eighth-grade students must take the entrance exam.
 If you attend a Catholic middle school in Tucson, you will take the entrance exam in November at your Catholic middle school.
-If you attend a public/charter/private school, Salpointe offers two entrance exam dates - December 8, 2018, @ 8:00 a.m. and Saturday, January 12, 2019, @ 8:00 a.m.
-Check-in for the entrance exam is in Foundation Hall, located at Salpointe Catholic High School.
+If you attend a public/charter/private school, Salpointe offers two entrance exam dates in December and January.
+The dates for the 2019-2020 Entrance Exams will be announced in the near future.